Church. Education. Health. Homes. Orphans.

-As of January 2016, we have completed construction of 72 homes.
-Many churches and individuals have helped sponsor this program to see it continue.
+As of December 2016, we have completed construction of 85 homes.

 One in every ten children in Haiti are “restaveks”, a Creole term that means “to stay with”, but in reality is a child slave.
 Parents give their children away in hopes that they will receive better care than they can afford to provide them.
 But this rarely happens.
 There are also many children throughout Haiti that are abandoned or orphaned due to the abject poverty and crisis of teen and unwed pregnancies.
 Our desire is to rescue children such as these and bring them into a loving family environment and place of safety, where they will be cared for in a family unit, have access to education, spiritual upbringing and good nutrition.